Good for: arty accessories and soft furnishings

 Good for: budget-friendly decor

 Owned by the brains behind Pottery Barn, this is the place to unearth some lovely interior designs at affordable prices.
-As well as top-notch homeware and artwork from local artists, West Elm boasts a convenient gift-wrapping service for frazzled Christmas shoppers.
+As well as top-notch homeware and artwork from local artists, West Elm hosts in-store workshops, from painting to photography.

 Good for: quirky homeware